-Zero-based budgeting is one method that can help you account for every collar so you better understand your cash flow situation.
+Zero-based budgeting is one method that can help you account for every dollar so you better understand your cash flow situation.
 This in turn can help you better manage your money and hit your financial goals.

 How Zero-Based Budgeting Works